 Artificial Intelligence is a technology that gains more and more attention every year.
 Intelligent and self-learning programs are used in software development and many other areas of IT.
 Of course, AI is still far from human cognitive abilities, but many modern machines can learn, make difficult decisions, and think.
 AI-based software is the most flexible solution for various areas of business.
 It gives more opportunities for automation of processes that don’t require a high level of creativity and so can be performed by a machine.

 The automation of processes becomes possible due to AI’s ability to analyze big data and quickly estimate available options.
 AI technologies become widely used not only in IT but also in marketing and development.
-There’s no surprise some companies start using AI solutions in recruitment, trying to automate the recruiting process and to discover new ways of hiring talent.
+There’s no surprise some companies start using (or are learning to use) AI solutions in recruitment, trying to automate the recruiting process and to discover new ways of hiring talent.
 AI is probably the most important recruitment technology solutions you’ll kick yourself for not knowing - and using!

 Artificial intelligence (AI)'s place in recruitment